viktor-evdokimov/tidewave_phoenix/pages/editors/windsurf.md

 <!-- tabs-close -->

 And you are good to go!
 Now Windsurf will list all tools from Tidewave available.
+If your application uses a SQL database, you can verify it all works by asking it to run `SELECT 1` as database query.
 If you have any questions, check out [Windsurf official docs](https://docs.windsurf.com/windsurf/mcp#configuring-mcp).